makrai/notes/hlavnova23-typol-for-cross-ling-behav-test.md

   has), which must be correctly inflected by models in order to achieve the intended meaning

-### Measure words in Mandarin Chinese, which include over 150 cases and are
+### Measure words in Mandarin Chinese, which include over 150 cases

 * used for different types of objects depending on their characteristics, eg “本” for books, “双” for pairs, or “辆” for vehicles